apprenticeharper/DeDRM_tools/ReadMe_First.txt

 Information about the now-obsolete Rocket ebook format and DRM, along with source for a tool to remove the DRM.

 Scuolabook_DRM
-A windows-only application (including source code) for removing DRM from ScuolaBooks PDFs, created by "Hex" and included with permission.
+A link to the tool for removing DRM from ScuolaBooks PDFs, created by "Hex".

 Windows and Python